CodenamesAICompetition/Game/README.md

 `receive_game_state` is passed the list of words on the board.
 The `words` are either: an all upper case word found in the English language or one of 4 special tokens: `'*Red*', '*Blue*', '*Civilian*', '*Assassin*'` indicating that the word that was originally at that location has been guessed and been found to be of that type.

-`receive_clue` is passed the clue and the number of guesses it covers, as supplied by the `supply_clue` of the codemaster.
+`get_clue` is passed the clue and the number of guesses it covers, as supplied by the `give_clue` of the codemaster.

-`keep_guessing` is a function that the game engine checks to see if the bot chooses to keep guessing, as the bot must only make at least one guess, but may choose to guess until it has gone to the number supplied by receive_clue + 1.
+`keep_guessing` is a function that the game engine checks to see if the bot chooses to keep guessing, as the bot must only make at least one guess, but may choose to guess until it has gone to the number supplied by get_clue + 1.

 `give_answer` returns the current guess of the Guesser, given the state of the board and the previous clue.